iamjossi/Terraform-Ansible-EC2/README.md

 Copy the Jenskins server public IP:8080 to set up Jenkins or using the URL and password output in terraform.
 Plugins used are:
-   AWS Credentials
+   AWS Credentials,
-   Ansible
+   Ansible,
-   Pipeline: Stage View
+   Pipeline: Stage View,
-   Pipeline: REST API
+   Pipeline: REST API,
-   SSH Agent
+   SSH Agent,
-   Environment Injector
+   Environment Injector,
    Groovy

 Tools set up:
-    Groovy
+    Groovy,
-    Ansible #run 'which ansible' on the jenkins server. copy the path and save here
+    Ansible #run 'which ansible' on the jenkins server. copy the path and save here.

 Set up credentials:
-    Keypair as Username and private key #used an existing keypair AWS credentials
+    Keypair as Username and private key #used an existing keypair, AWS credentials,
-    AWS credentials set up as secret text
+    AWS credentials set up as secret text,
-    Account ID and Region set up as secret text
+    Account ID and Region set up as secret text,

 Create pipelines on jenkins. configure with pipeline script.
-   The Jenkins Setup script checks out github and deploys the playbook.yml file The Jenkins Delete script checks out github and deploys the playboo-delete.yml file
+   The Jenkins Setup script checks out github and deploys the playbook.yml file The Jenkins Delete script checks out github and deploys the playbook-delete.yml file